 Other attractions in Sweden include sightseeing in main cities, exploring the idyllic natural environment and witnessing some of Mother Earth’s marvels such as the midnight sun and the Northern Lights.

-Traveling to and around Sweden is quick and easy to do with well-developed air, water and rail infrastructure and the simple Europe travel visa for Sweden that can be obtained by complying to the relevant ETIAS requirements corresponding with different travelers’ nationalities.
+Traveling to and around Sweden is quick and easy to do with well-developed air, water and rail infrastructure and the simple Europe travel permit for Sweden that can be obtained by complying to the relevant ETIAS requirements corresponding with different travelers’ nationalities.

-Visiting Sweden with the ETIAS
+Visiting Sweden with the ETIAS Authorization

 Tourists from eligible nations visiting Sweden from the year 2021 will have to present a Sweden ETIAS at border control in order to be allowed passage.